ZaSu Pitts: Career

 Pitts made her stage debut in 1914–15 doing school and local community theater in Santa Cruz.
 Going to Los Angeles in 1916, at the age of 22, she spent many months seeking work as a film extra.
-Finally, she was discovered for substantive roles in films by screenwriter Frances Marion, who cast Pitts as an orphaned slavey (child of work) in the silent film A Little Princess (1917), starring Pickford.
+Finally, she was discovered by screenwriter Frances Marion, who cast Pitts as an orphan slavey (servant who does menial housework) in the silent film A Little Princess (1917), starring Mary Pickford.

 Pitts's popularity grew following a series of Universal one-reeler comedies, and earned her first feature-length lead in King Vidor's Better Times (1919).
 The following year she married her first husband, Tom Gallery, with whom she was paired in several films, including Heart of Twenty (1920), Bright Eyes, Patsy (both 1921) and A Daughter of Luxury (1922).

-Pitts enjoyed her greatest fame in the early 1930s, often starring in B movies and comedy short films, teamed with Thelma Todd.
+Pitts enjoyed her greatest fame in the early 1930s, often starring in Hal Roach B movies and comedy short films, often cast with Thelma Todd as a pair of trouble-prone "working girls".
 She played secondary parts in many films.
-Her stock persona (a fretful, flustered, worried spinster) made her instantly recognizable and was often imitated in cartoons and other films.
-She starred in a number of Hal Roach short films and features, often in partnership with Thelma Todd as two trouble-prone working girls.
+Her stock persona—a fretful, flustered, worried spinster—made her instantly recognizable and was often imitated in cartoons and other films.
 At Universal she co-starred in a series of feature-length comedies with Slim Summerville.
 Switching between comedy short films and features, by the advent of sound, she became a specialist in comedy roles.